squid-cache/squid-cache.github.io/Translations.rst

 == How can I contribute? ==

-'''The easy way:'''
- Join the group effort at [[http://translate.treenet.co.nz/projects/squid/]].
-Accounts are automatic, fill out the register form, then when you can login select any language and start suggesting translations.
-They will appear in the Squid code shorty after someone has checked them
+How we do translations and who you can join in is detailed at [[Translations/Basics]]

+What you need to know to make useful translations is at [[Translations/Guidelines]]

-If you are able to provide a longer contribution we do need people familiar enough with each language to approve/reject differences in suggestions.
+If you are able to provide a longer contribution we do need people familiar enough with each language listed above without a current translator to approve/reject differences in suggestions.
 Please contact AmosJeffries about becoming a moderator, or to get new languages added.

-There are a few items specific to the squid dictionary which everyone needs to be careful of:

- * HTML tags may surround some words.
-Please do not alter or remove the tag itself.
-Moving it about to suit the translation words is fine though.
- * Squid uses codes starting with % to insert certain items.
-Please leave these in the translated message as they are important for accurate error reporting.
-I have found that in messages where they mix with text to be translated, the code usually represents a singular noun.

-A reference of the available tags is available in the  [[SquidFaq/MiscFeatures#head-fd8f5559ec842b21e1acb06823eaa9b83897fcc3|FAQ]]

-'''Hard(er) way:'''
-  To do lone translations, you will need the [[http://translate.sourceforge.net/|Translate Toolkit]], or a good text editor.

-You can get the dictionary template in a few ways:
- * Join the group effort at [[http://translate.treenet.co.nz/projects/squid/]]
- * Contact the squid-dev mailing list and ask for a current dictionary template (.POT file).
- * Download the latest [[http://www.squid-cache.org/Versions/v3/HEAD/|Squid-3 HEAD source code]] and grab the '''errors/dictionary.pot''' file.

-When you have done the translation submit the resulting .PO file to squid-dev mailing list for approval.
-We need them with ISO-639 code information to indicate the language, and if possible the country ISO-3166 variant code as well.
-If you don't know these, an indication of that info may be just as useful (ie american english, or british english, not just english).

-How-To's on translating are widely available, so I won't cover those details here.

 == How does this affect my installed Squid? ==